Ferrite-FEM/FerriteCon/2025/index.md

 [Ferrite.jl](https://ferrite-fem.github.io/Ferrite.jl/stable/) is an open-source finite element package written in the [Julia programming language](https://julialang.org/).
-On Thursday the 28th of August 2025 we will host the fourth annual Ferrite.jl user and developer conference at the Technical University of Denmark (DTU) in Lungby, Denmark.
+On Thursday the 28th of August 2025 we will host the fourth annual Ferrite.jl user and developer conference at the Technical University of Denmark (DTU) in Lyngby, Denmark.

 The conference aims to improve existing, and find new, technical and scientific collaborations among Ferrite.jl users and developers, as well as to discuss